smaclell/smaclell.github.io/_drafts/avoid-finalizers.md

 * We should not have used a Finalizer at all

-Again?
+Finding More?
 ===============================================================================

-We looked through our code base to see if Finalizers are used elsewhere.
+We looked through our code base to see if Finalizers were used elsewhere.
 We only found one where it was needed and many others which needed to be removed.

 Many were using a fun pattern which is a hybrid between Finalizers and Dispose